-As seen from this simple example, vertical computation yielded 100% use of the available SIMD registers and produced four results.
-(The results may vary based on the application.)
-If the data structures must be in a format that is not "friendly" to vertical computation, it can be rearranged "on the fly" to achieve full utilization of the SIMD registers.
+As seen from this simple example, vertical computation can yield 100% use of the available SIMD registers to produce four results.
+(The results may vary for other situations.)
+If the data structures are represented in a format that is not "friendly" to vertical computation, it can be rearranged "on the fly" to facilitate better utilization of the SIMD registers.
 This operation is referred to as "swizzling" operation and the reverse operation is referred to as "deswizzling."